cesarvr/keycloak-bible-openshift/robot/README.md

 ![](https://github.com/cesarvr/keycloak-examples/blob/master/docs/unsync.gif?raw=true)

-> In this example obtain the token and then scale our deployment to 3 pods, then we can see that we are having problems getting the token validated as the new instances of RHSSO because of a miss configuration.
+> In this example obtain the token and then scale our deployment to 3 pods, then we can see that we are having problems getting our token validated because the new RHSSO instances are not in sync.

 ### Install